NEW! Book Bites Cookbook Group (In-Person)

 By signing up for the Shelf Help Subscription Bag, you give the Newburyport Public Library permission to access your library account in order to check out materials.
 We will not access your account for any other purpose.
 The Shelf Help Subscription Bag will also keep track of books recommended to you in an effort to avoid duplication.

-Registration begins March 12th and ends March 26th or until we reach capacity.
+Registration for the November bag begins November 1st and ends November 12th or until we reach capacity.

 Join the Newburyport Public Library for some creative fun with Maker Mondays.
 (See our calendar here for dates!
 Maker Mondays typically occur once a month.)